Trump says he's placing Washington police under federal control and activating the National Guard

 The National Guard

-Mayor Muriel Bowser, a Democrat, questioned the effectiveness of using the National Guard to enforce city laws and said the federal government could be far more helpful by funding more prosecutors or filling the 15 vacancies on the D.C.
+Bowser, a Democrat, has previously questioned the effectiveness of using the National Guard to enforce city laws and said the federal government could be far more helpful by funding more prosecutors or filling the 15 vacancies on the D.C.
 Superior Court, some of which have been open for years.

 Bowser cannot activate the National Guard herself, but she can submit a request to the Pentagon.